A monumental block of industrial heritage that has stood empty for roughly 35 years is about to be returned to new use.

 At the moment, works are underway to strip out the unwanted parts, including a lot of rotted wooden floors — wood being used away from the flour production, so probably offices and services.

 Although much of the concrete is sheer bulky mass, where there are staircases, they have used thin sheets, where the structure is also the design.
-A style very similar to that used in Trellick Tower some 20 years later.
+A style that is very similar to that used in Trellick Tower some 20 years later.

-As the grain was pumped up high, and used gravity to drop down to the mills, there are distinctive huge metal cones left over from the milling days, along with the holes in the roof where grain would have flowed.
+As the grain was pumped up high, and used gravity to drop down to the mills, there are distinctive huge metal cones leftover from the milling days, along with the holes in the roof where grain would have flowed.
 Roller mills were on the higher levels and processing plansifters and other machinery on the lower floors.

 Investors are already sniffing around the site, and the intention is to have the first occupants move in from 2017, in time for Crossrail to arrive nearby at Custom House station in 2018.

 After that, housing will rise up on the lands around the mill.
 In all they expect this to be a decade long project, which is also just about enough time to avoid the plague of mono-culture development where everything is built at once, to the same design, and ends up as a blot of modern suburbia.

 And occupants may get to have one of the most stunning roof patios around, although probably not on a day as windy as today was.

 Thanks to the site management for access to the building.